fergar73/LORAPERTURA/README-EN.md

 Here is [the detailed information of myiotopentech](https://github.com/IoTopenTech/myIoTopenTech).
 The internal name of the lorapetura device is TTNMAD-DOOR-BME280-TEMT6000 and below the main panel showing the loraperture data
 ![panel principal](./images/panel-principal-lorapertura.png)

-#### Licencia
+### License

- lorapertura © 2021 by fergar73 is licensed under CC BY-NC-SA 4.0 - Attribution-NonCommercial-ShareAlike 4.0 International License.
-To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/
+LORAPERTURA © 2021 by fergar73 is licensed under CC BY-NC-SA 4.0 [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/)

-#### Agradecimientos
+### Acknowledgment
 This project has been possible thanks to the extraordinary work being done by the community [The Things Network Madrid](https://www.thethingsnetwork.org/community/madrid/)